|Mesquite ISD | Contact Us | Site Map | FAQ|

 The Best in Community Service and Sounds of the 60s, 70s, and 80s

 Owned and operated by the Mesquite Independent School District, this noncommercial, educational, community service station features mostly 70s with some grooves from the 60s and flashes of the 80s.
-The station also provides locally produced and syndicated community service and educational programs, TSN news, updates on traffic from Total Traffic Network, timely weather forecasts, and MISD varsity game broadcasts.
+Broadcasting to the public at a signal strength of 61,000 watts and streaming

-This 2013 and 2012 D Magazine “Best Radio Station” nominee and 2011 Marcom award winning radio station serves as a learning laboratory for MISD high school students interested in exploring radio and communications as a career field.
+This 2013 and 2011 MARCOM award winning radio station and 2013, 2012 D Magazine “Best Radio Station” reader's choice nominee serves as a learning laboratory for MISD high school students interested in exploring radio and communications as a career field.
 These Radio Broadcasting class student DJs are on the air live from 8:30 a.m. to 4:00 p.m. on school days.
+Click here to find out more about our student program.

 Targeting parents, school district patrons, and other metro area adults with its programming, KEOM-FM airs a music format that provides nostalgic, uplifting fun for the listener.